greymatter-io/operator/README.md

 - `make generate`: Generates code used to implement a Kubernetes object.
 This enables Mesh CR objects to be managed entities in the Kubernetes API.
 - `make manifests`: Generates configuration used to deploy Grey Matter Operator and the Mesh CRD into a Kubernetes cluster.

-*NOTE: As this project matures, `make manifests` should be replaced by a versioned CLI that programmatically applies all of the configurations to the Kubernetes cluster.*
+*NOTE: As this project matures, `make manifests` will be replaced by a versioned CLI that programmatically applies all of the configurations to the Kubernetes cluster.*

 ### Important Files